 The Christian leadership qualities of both St. Ignatius, founder of the Society of Jesus, and Father Marquette are rooted in their faith, courage, vision and generous concern for others and continue to inspire us even today.

-As an educational institution, MUHS is privileged to be a part of a Jesuit educational system in the United States which includes colleges, universities and high schools.
+MUHS is privileged to be a part of a Jesuit educational system which includes colleges, universities and high schools.
 Marquette University High School is fully accredited by the North Central Association of Colleges and Secondary Schools and is a member of the National Catholic Educational Association and the Jesuit Secondary Education Association.